Shinmera/staple/README.md

 Staple organises itself around `project`s and `page`s.
 Every mechanism in it is an extension of those two concepts.

 ### Projects
 Projects represent a, well, project.
 This is distinct from an ASDF system, as a project might encompass multiple systems.
-Similarly, a Staple system might generate documentation for multiple ASDF systems at once.
+Similarly, an ASDF system fed to `generate` might generate documentation for multiple ASDF systems at once.
 While a project might represent multiple systems, it is always identified by at least one "primary" system.

 In order to get the project for a primary system, you can use `find-project`.
 This will return NIL if no specific project is defined for a system.
 In that case you may also use `infer-project` to let Staple try and figure out a project for the system automatically.